rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [27] See also the corresponding :ref:`Advanced Topic <OrdinalCorrelation-Tutorial-label>` in the Digraph3 documentation.

 ..
+[28] Ref: Der Spiegel 48/2004 p.181 Url: https://www.spiegel.de/thema/studentenspiegel/ .

+..
+[29] The methology guiding the *Spiegel* survey may be consulted in German `here <_static/spiegelMethod>`_ .

+..
 LocalWords:  randomDigraph Determinateness valuationdomain py png
 ..
 LocalWords:  notGamma tutorialDigraph shortName func irreflexive